Bioinformatics for Beginners

 -

-Feifei Xia is a second-year PhD student in professor Anisimova’s lab.
+Feifei Xia is a third-year PhD student in professor Anisimova’s lab.
 She received her Master degree in data science from the University of Zurich in 2021 and worked as an intern at Empa St. Gallen for half a year before she joined the applied computational genomic group.
 Her research focuses on refining cancer classification and understanding cancer evolution with short tandem repeat variations in colorectal cancer.
 She built a dashboard to visualize and analyze the associations between short tandem repeat variations and gene expression data across different cancer subtypes.

 -